-As technology evolves and transforms the way we work, we’re increasingly being called on to perform complex tasks with others.
+As technology evolves and transforms the way we work, we’re increasingly called on to perform complex tasks with others.
 So what makes for successful workplace collaboration?
 How does collaboration improve employee satisfaction and motivation?
-Even more, how does increased collaboration create more value for companies
+Even more, how does increased collaboration create more value for companies?

 Our 2018 International Work Perceptions report gathered data from nearly 7,000 knowledge workers in 17 countries.
 We asked them what makes for good (and bad) collaboration, what they value at work, and how they perceive their company’s values.